codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a boy who stopped digging holes?
-Douglas.
+Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.

 ## Daily Trivia

-What is the main CPU is the Sega Mega Drive / Sega Genesis?
+Which of these programming languages is a low-level language?
- 1. Zilog Z80
+ 1. Pascal
- 2. Yamaha YM2612
+ 2. C#
- 3. Intel 8088
+ 3. Python
- 4. Motorola 68000
+ 4. Assembly

 <details>
   <summary>Answer</summary>
-  Motorola 68000
+  Assembly
 </details>